eXpOSNitc/expos-docs/docs/roadmap/stage-18.md

 !!! assignment "Assignment 1"
-    Use the<a href="support_tools-files/xsm-simulator.html" target="_blank">XSM debugger </a>to print out the contents of the Disk Status Table after entry and before return from the disk interrupt handler.
+    Use the[XSM debugger](../support-tools/xsm-simulator.md)to print out the contents of the Disk Status Table after entry and before return from the disk interrupt handler.